pedrohygorveras/milk-production-api/README.md

 - **SOLID Principles**: Adherence to SOLID design principles for building scalable, maintainable, and testable code.
 - **Docker**: Containerization of the application for consistent environments, simplified deployment, and scalability.

-### Additional Details

-1. **Currency Converter Integration**:
-   We use the **currency-converter-lt** library to dynamically convert currency values (e.g., BRL to USD) based on real-time exchange rates.
-This ensures that our application can handle internationalization and currency conversions efficiently.

-2. **Winston Logging System**:
-   **Winston** is integrated as the logging system, providing a robust and flexible solution for managing logs in different environments (e.g., development, testing, production).
-Logs are saved in files and can be customized to log different levels like `info`, `error`, `warn`, and more.

-3. **SOLID Principles**:
-   The application architecture adheres to **SOLID** principles, ensuring that the code is modular, reusable, and easy to maintain.
-This makes the codebase easier to extend and test, promoting a clean and efficient code structure.

-4. **Docker for Containerization**:
-   The application is containerized using **Docker**, allowing for consistent environments across different stages (development, testing, production).
-Docker ensures that the application can run anywhere with minimal setup, simplifying deployment and scaling processes.

 ## 📚 Project Structure - SOLID Principles

 The project is organized following the SOLID principles to ensure best practices, maintainability, and scalability: